trungtle/Project6-Vulkan-Flocking/README.md

 _`#define DRAW_POINTS` is used to toggle between drawing just points or drawing the duck's mesh_

 On top of the naive flocking, I implemented gtTF mesh loading using tinygltfloader and enabled instancing to draw the duckies.
 This required some code restructuring to support mesh and instancing.
+Since Vulkan allows for compute and graphics to share data, I simply just used storageBufferB data as the instancing attribute for the mesh's center.
 Enjoy!

 ### Analysis